apache/incubator-retired-slider/src/site/markdown/developing/building.md

 ### Protoc

-You need a copy of the `protoc`  compile
+You need a copy of the `protoc`  compiler for protobuf compilation

 1. OS/X: `brew install protobuf`
 1. Others: consult (Building Hadoop documentation)[http://wiki.apache.org/hadoop/HowToContribute].

-The version of protoc installed must be the same as that used by Hadoop itself.
+The version of `protoc` installed must be the same as that used by Hadoop itself.
 This is absolutely critical to prevent JAR version problems.

 ## Building a compatible Hadoop version